UNSW Urban Growers (UUG)

 About Us

-Our first campus-wide Teaching and Research Garden, fondly called “The Cage," is located on the northeast corner of the Barker St Car Park.
+Our first campus-wide Garden is called “The Cage".
+It is located on the northeast corner of the Barker St carpark.
 It was established in 2019 with funding from the Scientia Education Academy and the Grand Challenge on Rapid Urbanisation.
-It features seven raised beds that are available to all UNSW staff and students for research and teaching.
+It features ten raised beds that are available to all UNSW staff and students for research, teaching and growing foods.
+There are also fruit trees including lemon and pomegranate trees.

 Benefits of Urban Growing